 Nursing Home in Joliet Likely Responsible for 23 COVID-19 Deaths

 The Executive Director of the Will County Health Department said she received numerous complaints from relatives of whose family members live in Symphony.
+According to reports, staff at Symphony are not answering questions about residents, nor is the staff returning phone calls.
+The utter lack of communication is frustrating to many people concerned about their loved ones.

 The Symphony of Joliet is not the only nursing home to encounter COVID-19 contamination.
 Thirty-three residents living in five different nursing homes in Joliet have tested positive for COVID-19.